NicoJuicy/LearnML/README.md

 # LearnML

-If you are like me and try to follow the principles of DRY, KISS, and Occam’s Razor then this repo is for you!
+If you are like me and try to follow the principles of DRY, KISS, Deaign Patterns, and Occam’s Razor then this repo is for you!

-In short, the best model that fits your data is usually the best.
+> Occam’s Razor: The best model that fits your data is usually the best.

+## Background

-As an AI/ML engineer, be willing to settle for “good enough” rather than trying to find the “best” model/approach.
+As an AI/ML engineer, you should be willing to settle for “good enough” rather than trying to find the “best” model/approach.

-Please note that I am not a fan of Scrum (which is actually a project management approach rather than a software development methodology) [1].
-I prefer using an iterative, agile feature-driven development (FDD) methdology [2] which I have found is more scalable to larger projects.
+Scrum is a popular project management approach but not really a software development methodology [1].
+I prefer using an iterative, agile feature-driven development (FDD) methdology where team members are able to work independently [2].

-This repo contains notes from various articles and other resources on a variety of topics in Artificial Intelligence and Machine Learning.
+This repo contains notes from various articles and other resources on a variety of topics in Artificial Intelligence (AI) and Machine Learning (ML).

-This is a work in progress (just getting started), so there is still a lot missing and the content is changing.
+This is a work in progress (just getting started), so there is still#  a lot missing and the content is changing.

 [How to Learn AI/ML](./how_to_learn.md)

 [Getting Started](./getting_started.md)

-**NOTE:** The Medium and TowardsDataSciene articles are best viewed in a browser Private tab.
+**NOTE:** The Medium and TowardsDataSciene articles can be viewed in a browser Private tab.

+## Table of Comtents

-## Artificial Intelligence
+### Artificial Intelligence

 TODO: Add items

-## Machine Learning
+### Machine Learning

 [Machine Learning Algorithms](./ml/ml_algorithms.md)